openshift/rosa/README.md

 Use "moactl [command] --help" for more information about a command.
 ```

 You can run `moactl completion` to generate a bash completion file.
-Add this file to to the correct location for your operating system.
+Add this file to the correct location for your operating system.
 For example, on a Linux machine run the following command to enable moactl bash completion:

 ```
 moactl completion > /etc/bash_completion.d/moactl